 It's not exactly the cheapest option, but for our money, this is simply your best bet for shooting the stars.
 An absolutely superb astrophotography camera.(opens in new tab)

-Also, weighing just 650g, this is a relatively light camera, which is handy if you're heading out to remote locations to capture your astro images.
-Having a 3-inch tilting touchscreen is useful for shooting from low angles, and the selection of E-mount lenses includes loads of great options for astro photographers.
+Also, weighing just 614g, this is a relatively light camera, which is handy if you're heading out to remote locations to capture your astro images.
+Having a 3-inch tilting touchscreen is useful for shooting from low angles, and the selection of E-mount lenses includes loads of great options for astrophotographers.

 Mirrorless cameras don't have it all their own way.
 There are still some fantastic DSLRs (opens in new tab) out there for astrophotography and the D850 has to be one of the best.
 It's full-frame 45.7MP sensor still delivers some of the best images we've seen from camera, and while the ISO might not be quite the best around, it's still very well controlled.
 It can also shoot at up to an extended sensitivity range that's equivalent to 108,400 (Hi2), while there's a ISO ceiling of 25,600.
 The build quality is excellent, while the handling is excellent - those shooting in poor light will appreciate the illuminated body mounted controls that can easily be switched on, while the large and bright optical viewfinder will make framing up easy.
 AF performance is stunning, but it's let down by the clunky focusing speed when using the rear screen.
 Battery life is brilliant though at over 1,000 shots per charge - something event the best mirrorless cameras will even struggle to come close to.(opens in new tab)

-Fujifilm's flagship mirrorless camera, the X-T4 is a brilliant all-rounder that's a good option for astrophotographers.
-While you might not get much use from the 6.5 stop in-body image stabilization system if you're shooting in a tripod, the clever vari-angle touchscreen will make it a breeze to compose shots in both landscape and portrait orientation.
+While slightly outperformed by the Fujifilm X-H2S, Fujifilm's mirrorless camera comes at a more affordable price and beautiful styling.
+The X-T5 is a brilliant all-rounder that's a good option for astrophotographers.
+While you might not get much use from the 7-stop in-body image stabilization system if you're shooting in a tripod, the clever vari-angle touchscreen will make it a breeze to compose shots in both landscape and portrait orientation.
 The classic body-mounted controls on the X-T4 make it a joy to use (and that bit easier to set-up in the dark), while the image quality doesn't disappoint.
-The 26.1MP APS-C sensor performs very well, while there's a great choice of fast primes out there to match with the X-T4.
+The 40.2MP APS-C sensor performs very well, while there's a great choice of fast primes out there to match with the X-T5.